openshift-labs/learn-katacoda/middleware/middleware-camelk/camel-k-eventing/step3.md

 ``kamel run camel-eventing/market-source.yaml -d camel-jackson``{{execute}}

-To exit the log view, hit ctrl+c on the terminal window.
-The integration will keep running on the cluster.
+The integration will be deployed on the cluster.

 After successfully deployed, you will be able to see it in the [Developer Console Topology](https://console-openshift-console-[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/topology/ns/camel-knative/graph).